-During the coronavirus pandemic, it may not be possible for staff to take all their holiday entitlement during the current holiday year.
+During the COVID-19 pandemic, it may not be possible for staff to take all their holiday entitlement during their holiday year.

 Employers should still be encouraging workers and employees to take their paid holiday.
 Employees and workers should also make requests for paid holiday throughout their holiday year, if possible.

-The government has introduced a temporary new law allowing employees and workers to carry over up to 4 weeks’ paid holiday into their next 2 holiday leave years.
-This law applies for any holiday the employee or worker does not take because of coronavirus, for example if:
+In 2020, the government introduced a law allowing employees and workers to carry over up to 4 weeks' statutory paid holiday into their next 2 holiday leave years.
+This law applies for any holiday the employee or worker does not take because of COVID-19.

-- they’re self-isolating or too sick to take holiday before the end of their leave year
+- they're too sick to take holiday before the end of their leave year

 - they've had to continue working and could not take paid holiday